 Regulations promulgated under Amendment 110 to the Bering Sea Fishery Management Plan require IPAs to include additional measures related to bycatch of chum salmon of western Alaska origin, restrictions or penalties directed toward vessels that consistently have significantly higher Chinook salmon PSC rates relative to other vessels, and restrictions or performance criteria used to ensure that Chinook PSC rates in October are not significantly higher than in previous months.
-As these regulations were not in place until after the start of the 2016 B Season, the MSSIP did not include such measures during the 2016 fishery; however, the MSSIP was amended so that such measures would be in place starting in the 2017 A Season

-(see below, "Amendments to IPA Approved by NMFS").
-In 2016, measures to ensure that chum salmon were avoided in areas and at times where chum salmon are likely to return to western Alaska were addressed by an Intercooperative chum salmon rolling hotspot closure program outside of the MSSIP.
-In 2016, the MSSIP did not contain restrictions or penalties that target vessels that consistently have significantly higher Chinook salmon PSC rates relative to other vessels; however, performance of Vessels participating in the MSSIP was reviewed and it was determined that no Vessel consistently had significantly higher Chinook salmon PSC rates relative to other Vessels.
-In 2016, the MSSIP did not contain restrictions or performance criteria used to ensure that Chinook PSC rates in October are not significantly higher than in previous months; however, fishing conditions were favorable such that the entire mothership fleet completed its fishing early and very little catch occurred in October.
+The MSSIP was amended for 2017 so that such measures were in place starting in the 2017 A Season (see below, "Amendments to IPA Approved by NMFS").
+In 2017, measures to ensure that chum salmon were avoided in areas and at times where chum salmon are likely to return to western Alaska were addressed primarily by chum salmon provisions integrated in the RHC Program in the MSSIP.
+These provisions prioritize Chinook salmon avoidance in order to ensure that Chinook PSC rates in October are not significantly higher than in previous months; in 2017, fishing conditions were favorable such that the entire mothership fleet completed its fishing early and no catch occurred in October.